robkautz/grocery-buddy/README.md

 ## Features

-- 📝 **Recipe Management**: Upload and store recipes in plain text format
+- 📝 **Recipe Management**: Add recipes by copying `.txt` files to the `public/recipes/` folder - they load automatically!
 - 🎯 **Smart Selection**: Choose dishes and adjust serving sizes
 - 🛒 **Grocery Lists**: Automatically generate organized shopping lists
 - 📱 **Responsive Design**: Works great on desktop and mobile
 - 💾 **Local Storage**: All data stored locally in your browser
+- 🔄 **Public Recipes**: Recipes in the repository are automatically available to everyone

 ## Quick Start